Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): In the Preferences Shortcut tab, adding a shortcut for a key already existing should ask if we need to replace it or associate a new action on the same key.
 - BUGFIX (Alban): In the Preferences Shortcut tab, selecting a shortcut in the list updates the combo boxes below (for easy modification of an existing shortcut)
 - BUGFIX (Alban): The snapping margin defined in the XML file has no effect for a group
+- BUGFIX (Alban): Precision error during the computation of the size for parts with a Hull defined in the xml.

 Bug fixed in 1.7.1.0:
 - NEW FEATURE (cimddwc): A shortcut key to bring the selection to front or send it to back (page up/page down by default)